ikmalsaid/snakebox/README.md

 ```

 ## Example output from the API
-Here is an example output that you will get after successfully using the API to send a message:
+Here is an example output that you will get after successfully using the API to view a message:
 ```
 [
     {